trimble-oss/devguide/content/code-style/code-style-c-sharp.md

 - Versions of Visual Studio prior to 2017 can use [an extension](https://marketplace.visualstudio.com/items?itemName=EditorConfigTeam.EditorConfig).

-- For VS Code, usage of the [Omnisharp](https://www.strathweb.com/2020/02/hidden-features-of-omnisharp-and-c-extension-for-vs-code/#:~:text=Warm%20up%20%E2%80%93%20analyzers%20and%20.editorconfig) extension  will automatically use any .editorconfig in the top level of the workspace.
+- For VS Code, the [C# (powered by OmniSharp)](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) extension  will automatically use any .editorconfig in the top level of the workspace.

 ## Exceptions to the Standard